 In 2022, the Company modified the share options for senior management members.
 Upon the modifications, service condition which originally ended on July 29, 2022 for 60,269 share options was removed.
 In addition, another 361,614 share options became fully vested as the performance condition of occurrence of a qualified IPO was removed.
 In June 2022 these two persons exercised their fully vested 361,614 share options.
 In connection with those share options that the performance condition was removed, the Company recognized compensation cost of RMB33,485,823 (US\$5,141,560) on the dates based on the modification fair values of these awards.

-The fair values of the options granted are estimated on the dates of grant or modification using the binomial option pricing model with the following assumptions used:
+The Company did not grant any options in 2024 and the fair values of the options granted in 2023 are estimated on the dates of grant or modification using the binomial option pricing model with the following assumptions used: